-Sherman noted in his article that Alderson listed the Mets inner circle below him as Zack Scott, John Ricco, Tommy Tanous, Bryn Alderson, Ben Zauzmer, Joe Lefkowitz and Ian Levin.
-Scott is Senior VP/Assistant GM, and was a runner up to Porter for the GM job.
-There are some thinking that he could take on additional responsibility.
+Sherman noted in his article that Alderson listed the Mets' inner circle below him as Zack Scott, John Ricco, Tommy Tanous, Bryn Alderson, Ben Zauzmer, Joe Lefkowitz, and Ian Levin.
+Scott is Senior VP/Assistant GM and was a runner-up to Porter for the GM job.
+There is some thinking that he could take on additional responsibility.
 Ricco has served as an interim co-GM in the past, so it's conceivable that his role increases.
 As I've said, we're still awaiting clarification on possible expanded roles for some or all of these people.

 In a different piece by Sherman yesterday, he offered the following tidbit that caught my attention:

 Ever since obtaining Lindor and Carlos Carrasco, the Mets have been trying to figure out how to divvy up the rest of what Cohen will spend this offseason: On one more big piece or by addressing a few areas?

 Outside executives who dealt with Jared Porter in his waning days as the Mets GM said he presented that the Mets were concentrating heavily on roster spots 20-30 because they were worried about depth for the long season, but also that it could be the best way (rather than another big outlay) to produce more wins.